Skip to content

 Post-Refresh Activities

-Post-copy (post-refresh) scripts automate the setup that must happen after every sandbox refresh.
-Implement these using the SandboxPostCopy interface in Apex:
+Post-copy scripts automate setup that must happen after every sandbox refresh.
+Implement them using the SandboxPostCopy interface in Apex:

 Common post-copy tasks: